tom-pollak/each-way-matcher/README.md

 or
 - Run with run.sh
-- Use cron.sh in a cron job or to write to output to log files (recommended)
+- Use cron.sh in a cron job to write to output to log files (recommended)
   + Can also be run manually with ```./cron.sh &``` in a tmux window